Pedro Martínez Losa: Bordeaux

 On 7 June 2019, Martínez Losa was named as the new manager of Division 1 Féminine club Bordeaux, succeeding Jérôme Dauba.
 In his first season at the club, Bordeaux achieved their all-time best top-division finish of third place, with Martínez Losa being named coach of the season by French women's football website L'Équipière.
 In the 2020–21 season, Bordeaux repeated that achievement, which brought the club's first ever participation in the UEFA Women's Champions League.

 Scotland

 Martínez Losa was appointed head coach of the Scotland women's national team in July 2021.
 Scotland failed to qualify for the 2023 FIFA Women's World Cup, losing a play-off final against the Republic of Ireland.
 Martínez Losa signed a new four-year contract with Scotland in September 2023, a decision for which the Scottish Football Association was criticised later that year after Scotland lost 6–0 to England and were relegated from their Nations League group.
 Although Scotland finished top of their qualifying group for the UEFA Women's Euro 2025 tournament, they failed to reach the finals, losing over two legs in the play-offs against Finland.
 Following this, Martínez Losa stepped down as head coach.

 Tigres

 On 20 December 2024, Martínez Losa was appointed as the new manager of Liga MX Femenil club Tigres.
+On 23 November 2025 won the tournament Apertura 2025 of the Liga MX Femenil.